Interview with Dove Cresswell

 What else makes your dog training better than conventional methods in obedience classes and books?

 Dove: Dog training should be fun and that's what I focus on in my training.
 And the more training you do with your dog, the more fun you are going to have with your dog, as well as creating a happier, more confident and better behaved pet.

 Unless you are teaching a dog not to do something, absolutely everything should be trained in an upbeat and positive manner.
 And even when it is necessary to correct a dog in a negative way, you must then immediately show your dog the right behavior and praise it in a positive way.

 So after every negative, we follow with a positive to keep your dog happy and wanting to work for you.
 And we always end training with a play session!
 Training should be fun for both you and your dog!

-Does people need any experience in training puppies or dogs to be able to follow your program?
+Do people need any experience or special skills to follow your program?

 Dove: The program is designed for everyone from no previous dog experience to lots of dog experience and it's all in simple terminology.
 The lessons are designed for everyday life with a dog, not a formal obedience, competition-style format.

 What's your take on the use of radio-controlled shock collars?
 We think it's pretty sad.

 Dove: I feel electronic training devices are overused and are nothing but a quick-fix solution.
 While they give a correction (a zap) to deter the dog from doing something, the dog learns not to do that behavior - but it is purely negative reinforcement training.
 Where is the positive reinforcement when the dog is behaving?